jacobfulano/covid-mundana/_posts/2019-03-24-plotting-covid19-dataset.md

 ---
 layout: post
-title:  "Plotting a COVID19 Dataset in Python"
+title:  "Plotting COVID-19 Data in Python"
 author: jacob
 categories: [ tutorial ]
 image: assets/images/python2.jpg
 tags: [featured]
 ---
-This introductory tutorial explains how to look at the COVID19 data yourself.
+This introductory tutorial explains how to look at the COVID-19 data yourself.

 ## How to access the datasets

-We can download the csv file of cumulative cases, as curated by the Center for Systems Science and Engineering (CCSE) at Johns Hopkins (JHU): [https://data.humdata.org/dataset/novel-coronavirus-2019-ncov-cases](https://data.humdata.org/dataset/novel-coronavirus-2019-ncov-cases)
+We can download a straightforward dataset curated by the Center for Systems Science and Engineering (CCSE) at Johns Hopkins (JHU): [https://data.humdata.org/dataset/novel-coronavirus-2019-ncov-cases](https://data.humdata.org/dataset/novel-coronavirus-2019-ncov-cases)

-The data has been collected since January 22, 2020.
-On their website, they state that the data is curated from various sources including the World Health Organization (WHO), DXY.cn.
-Pneumonia.
-2020, BNO News, National Health Commission of the People’s Republic of China (NHC), China CDC (CCDC), and others.
+The data has been collected since January 22, 2020, and is organized in 2 `csv` files.
+These two files are updated twice daily:

-Here are two example csv files updated twice daily:
+# `time_series_covid19_confirmed_global.csv`
-* `time_series_covid19_confirmed_global.csv`
+# `time_series_covid19_deaths_global.csv`

-* `time_series_covid19_deaths_global.csv`
+We will be using the first file to look at cumulative cases.

 ## How to plot the data using python